-We want to see examples from the very best previously-published photographic work, whether from books, newspapers, magazines, advertisements.
+We want to see examples from the very best previously-published photographic work, whether from books, newspapers, magazines or advertisements.

 We want to see images of festive, celebratory food from across the world.
 Whether it be Christmas, Divali or Chanukah, Easter, birthdays or weddings.
 Tables groaning with food, people eating special festive foods, or even preparing it.